 Authentic, classic, no-yeast salt rising bread, also known as salt risen bread.
-Available at the Depot Street Farmers Market on Saturday mornings in Greeneville, TN.

 Salt-rising (or salt-risen) bread is a dense white bread that was widely made by early settlers in the Appalachian Mountains, leavened by naturally occurring bacteria rather than by yeast.
 Salt-rising bread is made from wheat flour; a starter consisting of either water or milk and corn, potatoes, or wheat; and minor ingredients such as salt and sugar.

 Salt in the name is a misnomer; the bread is not leavened by salt nor does it taste salty.
 One explanation for the name of the bread is that the starter was kept warm in a bed of heated salt.
 Another possible origin of the name is the use of salt to inhibit yeast growth and provide an environment more conducive for the microbes to grow, enhancing the distinct flavors which predominate over the more typical yeast flavors.

 Compared to a sourdough starter, salt-rising bread starter requires a shorter incubation period of 6–16 hours and a higher incubation temperature.

 Salt-rising bread is denser, with a closer grain, than yeast-leavened bread, and has a distinctive taste and odor.
 The pungent odor of the fermenting starter has been described as similar to “very ripe cheese”.